fraterenz/adversarial/README.md

 ### Option 2
 Download source code, the pretrained model weights and run tests with `pytest`
 1. `git clone `
-2. download the pretrained model manually: `curl -O `
+3. download the pretrained model manually: `curl -O -L "https://www.dropbox.com/scl/fi/3cfjlzp4ls8n5imtfe51d/resnet50-11ad3fa6.pth?rlkey=zxaaj95mzlsd4tv7vjos0kwc5&st=om7rfwgo&dl=0"`
 3. `uv run pytest`
 Cute pictures of pandas will be generated in the folder `/tests/integration/fixtures/`

+## Limitations and future steps
+Main limitations:
+1. works for CPU only
+2. work for one image at the time.

+What are the future steps?
+Maybe addressing the limitations and something else?